adwyte/asset-intelligence-graph-rag/examples/modulathe_v2.md

 ### Reinforcement

-I didn't use any reinforcement - basalt fibers make the mix hard to compact and I forgot about steel rebar.
+No reinforcement used - basalt fibers make the mix hard to compact no steel rebar used.

 Ideally there would be reinforcement embedded into the mix and additonally a space for two M12 rods to insert into the base after curing for post-tensioning.